oxfordroadmapping/country-profiles-clean-up-zh_hant/south-america/paraguay.md

 civil law system with influences from Argentine, Spanish, Roman, and French civil law models; judicial review of legislative acts in Supreme Court of Justice

 ### 憲法
-- `history`: several previous; latest approved and promulgated 20 June 1992
+- `歷史`: several previous; latest approved and promulgated 20 June 1992
-- `amendments`: proposed at the initiative of at least one quarter of either chamber of the National Congress, by the president of the republic, or by petition of at least 30,000 voters; passage requires a two-thirds majority vote by both chambers and approval in a referendum; amended 2011
+- `修正`: proposed at the initiative of at least one quarter of either chamber of the National Congress, by the president of the republic, or by petition of at least 30,000 voters; passage requires a two-thirds majority vote by both chambers and approval in a referendum; amended 2011

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: yes
+- `出生公民權`: yes
-- `citizenship by descent only`: at least one parent must be a native-born citizen of Paraguay
+- `血統公民身份`: at least one parent must be a native-born citizen of Paraguay
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 3 years
+- `入籍的居留要求`: 3 years

 ### 選舉權
 18 years of age; universal and compulsory until the age of 75

 ### 行政部門
-- `chief of state`: President Santiago PEÑA Palacios (since 15 August 2023)
+- `國家元首`: President Santiago PEÑA Palacios (since 15 August 2023)
-- `head of government`: President Santiago PEÑA Palacios (since 15 August 2023)
+- `政府首腦`: President Santiago PEÑA Palacios (since 15 August 2023)
-- `cabinet`: Council of Ministers appointed by the president
+- `内閣`: Council of Ministers appointed by the president
-- `elections/appointments`: president and vice president directly elected on the same ballot by simple majority popular vote for a single 5-year term; election last held on 30 April 2023 (next to be held in April 2028)
+- `選舉/任命`: president and vice president directly elected on the same ballot by simple majority popular vote for a single 5-year term; election last held on 30 April 2023 (next to be held in April 2028)
-- `election results`: *2023: *Santiago PEÑA Palacios elected president; percent of vote - Santiago PEÑA Palacios (ANR) 43.9%, Efraín ALEGRE (PLRA) 28.3%, Paraguayo "Payo" CUBAS Colomés (PCN) 23.6%, other 4.2%*  2018:* Mario ABDO BENÍTEZ elected president; percent of vote - Mario ABDO BENÍTEZ (ANR) 49%, Efraín ALEGRE (PLRA) 45.1%, other 5.9%
+- `選舉結果`: *2023: *Santiago PEÑA Palacios elected president; percent of vote - Santiago PEÑA Palacios (ANR) 43.9%, Efraín ALEGRE (PLRA) 28.3%, Paraguayo "Payo" CUBAS Colomés (PCN) 23.6%, other 4.2%*  2018:* Mario ABDO BENÍTEZ elected president; percent of vote - Mario ABDO BENÍTEZ (ANR) 49%, Efraín ALEGRE (PLRA) 45.1%, other 5.9%
 **note**:  the president is both chief of state and head of government

 ### 立法部門
-- `description`: bicameral National Congress or Congreso Nacional consists of:Chamber of Senators or Camara de Senadores (45 seats; members directly elected in a single nationwide constituency by closed-list proportional representation vote to serve 5-year terms)Chamber of Deputies or Camara de Diputados (80 seats; members directly elected in 18 multi-seat constituencies - corresponding to the country's 17 departments and capital city - by closed-list proportional representation vote to serve 5-year terms)
+- `描述`: bicameral National Congress or Congreso Nacional consists of:Chamber of Senators or Camara de Senadores (45 seats; members directly elected in a single nationwide constituency by closed-list proportional representation vote to serve 5-year terms)Chamber of Deputies or Camara de Diputados (80 seats; members directly elected in 18 multi-seat constituencies - corresponding to the country's 17 departments and capital city - by closed-list proportional representation vote to serve 5-year terms)
-- `elections`: Chamber of Senators - last held on 30 April 2023 (next to be held in April 2028)Chamber of Deputies - last held on 30 April 2023 (next to be held in April 2028)
+- `選舉`: Chamber of Senators - last held on 30 April 2023 (next to be held in April 2028)Chamber of Deputies - last held on 30 April 2023 (next to be held in April 2028)
-- `election results`: Chamber of Senators - percent of vote by party/coalition - ANR 45.7%, PLRA 24.4%, PCN 11.5%, PEN 5.2%, PPQ 2.5%, other 10.7%; seats by party/coalition - ANR 23, PLRA 12, PCN 5, PEN 2, PPQ 1, other 2; composition - men 34, women 11, percentage women 24.4%  Chamber of Deputies - percent of vote by party/coalition - ANR 44%, PLRA 30.9%, PCN 8.3%, PPQ 3.6%, PEN 2.9%; other 10.3%; seats by party/coalition - ANR 49, PLRA 21, PCN 4, PEN 2, PPQ 1, other 3; compositio - men 61, women 19, percentage women 23.8%; note - total National Congress percentage women NA%
+- `選舉結果`: Chamber of Senators - percent of vote by party/coalition - ANR 45.7%, PLRA 24.4%, PCN 11.5%, PEN 5.2%, PPQ 2.5%, other 10.7%; seats by party/coalition - ANR 23, PLRA 12, PCN 5, PEN 2, PPQ 1, other 2; composition - men 34, women 11, percentage women 24.4%  Chamber of Deputies - percent of vote by party/coalition - ANR 44%, PLRA 30.9%, PCN 8.3%, PPQ 3.6%, PEN 2.9%; other 10.3%; seats by party/coalition - ANR 49, PLRA 21, PCN 4, PEN 2, PPQ 1, other 3; compositio - men 61, women 19, percentage women 23.8%; note - total National Congress percentage women NA%

 ### 司法部門
-- `highest court(s)`: Supreme Court of Justice or Corte Suprema de Justicia (consists of 9 justices divided 3 each into the Constitutional Court, Civil and Commercial Chamber, and Criminal Division)
+- `最高法院`: Supreme Court of Justice or Corte Suprema de Justicia (consists of 9 justices divided 3 each into the Constitutional Court, Civil and Commercial Chamber, and Criminal Division)
-- `judge selection and term of office`: justices proposed by the Council of Magistrates or Consejo de la Magistratura, a 6-member independent body, and appointed by the Chamber of Senators with presidential concurrence; judges can serve until mandatory retirement at age 75
+- `法官遴選和任期`: justices proposed by the Council of Magistrates or Consejo de la Magistratura, a 6-member independent body, and appointed by the Chamber of Senators with presidential concurrence; judges can serve until mandatory retirement at age 75
-- `subordinate courts`: appellate courts; first instance courts; minor courts, including justices of the peace
+- `下級法院`: appellate courts; first instance courts; minor courts, including justices of the peace

 ### 政黨
 Asociacion Nacional Republicana (National Republican Association) - Colorado Party or ANRAvanza Pais coalition or APFrente Guasu (Broad Front coalition) or FGGANAR Alliance (Great Renewed National Alliance) (alliance between PLRA and Guasú Front)Movimiento Hagamos or MHMovimiento Union Nacional de Ciudadanos Eticos (National Union of Ethical Citizens) or UNACEPartido Cruzada Nacional (National Crusade Party) or PCN; note - formerly Movimiento Cruzada NacionalPartido del Movimiento al Socialismo or P-MASPartido Democratica Progresista (Progressive Democratic Party) or PDPPartido Encuentro Nacional or PENPartido Liberal Radical Autentico (Authentic Radical Liberal Party) or PLRAPartido Pais Solidario or PPSPartido Popular Tekojoja or PPTPatria Querida (Beloved Fatherland Party) or PPQ